It is wise to learn how to prepare for the next recession for peace of mind and security. We owe it to ourselves and our families.

 In fact, divorce is one of the co-incidental reasons we have heard of from families who had to go into foreclosure, short-sale, or bankruptcy during the last recession.

-Taking the time to strengthen bonds in your family, or even mending relationships pay dividends in many different ways.
+Taking the time to strengthen bonds in your family, or even mending relationships (if possible in your situation) will pay dividends in various ways.

 Choose positive daily inputs for better mental and emotional health.